SPINE: Token-Selective Test-Time Reinforcement Learning with Entropy-Band Regularization: Experiments

 \subsection{Main Results}

-\paragraph{Results on multimodal VQA tasks.} Table~\ref{tab:results_vqa_medqa} shows that TTRL improves the no-adaptation baseline on MathVision, SLAKE, and MedXpertQA-MM from 19.65/26.17/17.17 to 22.73/30.00/22.61.
-Building on this, \method reaches 27.26/38.66/23.92, which is +4.5, +8.7, and +1.3 over TTRL.
-In contrast, recent SFT-based methods such as LMSI and SEALONG do not exhibit clear improvements and even lead to declines on certain benchmarks, highlighting the limited generalization of supervised fine-tuning under unseen multimodal distributions.
+\textbf{Results on multimodal VQA tasks.} Table~\ref{tab:results_vqa_medqa} shows that TTRL improves the no-adaptation baseline on MathVision, SLAKE, and MedXpertQA-MM from 19.65/26.17/17.17 to 22.73/30.00/22.61.
+Building on this, \method further increases performance to 27.18/32.62/23.84, yielding gains of +4.5, +2.6, and +1.2 over TTRL, respectively (Avg: 27.88 vs.\ 25.11, +2.8).
+In contrast, recent SFT-based methods such as LMSI and SEALONG do not exhibit consistent improvements and even lead to marked drops on MathVision and SLAKE, highlighting the limited generalization of supervised fine-tuning under unseen multimodal distributions.

-\paragraph{Results on mathematical reasoning tasks.} Table~\ref{tab:result_math_genral} reports results on three mathematical benchmarks.
-On Qwen2.5-Math-1.5B, TTRL improves the no-adaptation baseline from 10.00 to 16.67 on AIME 2025, from 28.91 to 49.88 on AMC, and from 30.20 to 66.42 on MATH-500. \method further increases the scores to 20.00, 59.03, and 77.00, giving additional gains of 3.3, 9.2, and 10.6.
-A similar pattern appears on Qwen3-1.7B, where \method reaches 36.67 on AIME 2025, 61.46 on AMC, and 81.40 on MATH-500, improving over TTRL by 10.0, 8.5, and 1.5.
-In contrast, SFT-based approaches such as LMSI and SEALONG show mild improvements over the baseline.
+\textbf{Results on mathematical and general/expert reasoning tasks.} Table~\ref{tab:result_math_genral} summarizes the performance on three mathematical benchmarks (AIME 2025, AMC, MATH-500) and two general/expert benchmarks (GPQA, MMLU).
+On Qwen2.5-Math-1.5B, TTRL already brings substantial improvements over the no-adaptation baseline, boosting AIME 2025 from 10.00 to 16.67, AMC from 28.91 to 49.88, and MATH-500 from 30.20 to 66.42; it also improves GPQA from 4.06 to 25.38.
+Building on this strong TTRL baseline, \method delivers consistent additional gains across all reported tasks for this model, reaching 23.33/54.22/74.00 on AIME 2025/AMC/MATH-500 and 28.93 on GPQA.
+This corresponds to further improvements over TTRL of +6.7, +4.3, +7.6, and +3.6, respectively, and increases the overall average from 39.59 to 45.12 (+5.5).

-\paragraph{Results on medical and general reasoning tasks.} Table~\ref{tab:results_vqa_medqa} and Table~\ref{tab:result_math_genral} also show the results on medical QA and general reasoning benchmarks.
-On domain-specific medical tasks, TTRL improves over the no-adaptation baseline, and \method further increases accuracy to 55.40 on MedQA and 76.20 on PubMedQA, adding 3.5 and 4.7 points over TTRL.
-On general and expert reasoning tasks, \method also brings consistent gains.
-With Qwen3-1.7B, it raises GPQA from 29.94 to 36.04 and MMLU from 71.19 to 72.66, corresponding to improvements of 6.1 and 1.5.
-These results indicate that selective token updates with entropy-band regularization yield more stable and accurate adaptation than TTRL.
+The same trend is observed on Qwen3-1.7B.
+Compared with TTRL, \method improves AIME 2025 from 26.67 to 36.67 (+10.0), AMC from 56.63 to 62.65 (+6.0), and MATH-500 from 79.86 to 82.80 (+2.9).
+Importantly, the benefits extend beyond math: \method also raises GPQA from 29.94 to 35.55 (+5.6) and MMLU from 71.19 to 72.48 (+1.3), yielding an average gain of +5.2 (58.03 vs.\ 52.86).
+In contrast, SFT-based approaches such as LMSI and SEALONG offer only mild improvements over the base model and remain clearly behind TTRL and \method.

+Overall, these results indicate that selective token updates with entropy-band regularization provide a more effective and reliable adaptation mechanism than TTRL, improving both mathematical reasoning and general/expert performance.